basho/basho_docs/source/appendices/concepts/Replication.md

+---
+title: Replication
+project: riak
+version: 0+
+document: appendix
+toc: true
+audience: intermediate
+keywords: [appendix, concepts]
+---

 Replication is fundamental and automatic in Riak, providing security that your data will still be there if a node in your Riak cluster goes down.
 All data stored in Riak will be replicated to a number of nodes in the cluster according to the n_val property set on the bucket.

-<div id="toc"></div>

 ## Selecting an N value (n_val)
 By default, Riak chooses an n_val of 3 for you.
 This means that data stored in the bucket will be replicated to 3 different nodes.
 For this to be effective, you need at least 3 nodes in your cluster.